M4rc10n3/ProgettoPCS2025/README.md

 - `p` and `q` identify the type of starting platonic polyhedron (tetrahedron, cube, octahedron, dodecahedron or icosahedron), using Schläfli's symbols {p, q};

-- `b` and `c` define the parameters for the tessellation, following Magnus Wenniger notation {p, q+}_(b,c), determining the number of subdivisions of the faces of the starting polyhedron and the complexity of the mesh on them.
+- `b` and `c` define the parameters for the tessellation, following Magnus Wenniger notation ${p, q+}_(b,c)$, determining the number of subdivisions of the faces of the starting polyhedron and the complexity of the mesh on them.

 Minimum path finding
 -